What is Obsessive-Compulsive Disorder (OCD)?

 I also like to integrate mindfulness-based interventions into the treatment of OCD.
 Put simply, mindfulness is being present with your experience without judgment or with kind awareness.
 This can be incredibly helpful in terms of treating OCD.
 How?
 It can help people learn how to be present with their obsessive thoughts without being distressed by them.
 For example, someone who has sexual orientation OCD and is concerned about thoughts they have related to homosexuality can use mindfulness or nonjudgmental awareness to recognize that these thoughts are simply mental events.
 See oftentimes, people with OCD are overidentified with their thoughts.
 They may think that even having a certain thought, such as homosexual thoughts for example, makes them bad and try to stop or control these kinds of thoughts through mental compulsions, but this typically increases distress.
 Mindfulness teaches people with OCD how to be present with their thoughts without identification, thus reducing distress and eliminating the need for compulsions.

-You can learn more about OCD here or at the International OCD Foundation.
+You can learn more about OCD here, at the International OCD Foundation, or Beyond OCD.
 In terms of workbooks, I recommend the Mindfulness Workbook for OCD.
 You may also be interested in the app NOCD.
 You can also check out my book!

 Please note that the information in this blog is intended for informational purposes only.
 It should not be used as a substitute for psychological or medical care.
 If you are looking for professional help, visit my resources page for guidance on how to find a therapist.
 If you are experiencing a mental health emergency, call 911 or go to the nearest ER.